Representative Outcomes

 Improved cross-team alignment (less rework, fewer misses) by installing a single operating rhythm and scorecard

-When workflow constraints and “silent failure points” are surfaced and fixed:
+When workflow constraints and silent failure points are identified and corrected:

 -